GodlyJagex/Slime-Rancher/README.md

 **How to install an Assembly-CSharp.dll file**

-1. Navigate to the folder containing the **Assembly-CSharp.dll** file
-   1.1 If the file is stored as a .zip/.rar or any other compressed format extract it
+1. Navigate to the folder containing the **Assembly-CSharp.dll** file 1.1.
+If the file is stored as a .zip/.rar or any other compressed format extract it

 2. Navigate to your slime rancher installation folder **Instructions above**
-   2.1 Inside the Slime Rancher installation folder open the **SlimeRancher_Data** folder
-   2.2 Inside the **SlimeRancher_Data** folder open the **Managed** folder
+  2.1.
+Inside the Slime Rancher installation folder open the **SlimeRancher_Data** folder 2.2.
+Inside the **SlimeRancher_Data** folder open the **Managed** folder

 3. Transfer the **Assembly-CSharp.dll** file from your downloads folder to the Managed folder and **replace** the old one

 **How to install EmeraldPlay's Pure Saber Slime Mod**

-1. Navigate to [Pure Saber Slime Mod](https://www.moddb.com/mods/pure-saber-slime-mod/) and download the mod.
-   1.1.
-Once downloaded navigate to where you downloaded the file and extract it by right clicking on it and clicked extract.
+1. Navigate to [Pure Saber Slime Mod](https://www.moddb.com/mods/pure-saber-slime-mod/) and download the mod 1.1.
+Once downloaded navigate to where you downloaded the file and extract it by right clicking on it and clicked extract

-2. Once extracted open the "/PureSaberSlimeMod130b/" folder and run the PureSaberSlimeMod130b.exe file to start the installation.
+2. Once extracted open the "/PureSaberSlimeMod130b/" folder and run the PureSaberSlimeMod130b.exe file to start the installation

-3. When the installer opens click next until the installer asks where you want to install the mod.
+3. When the installer opens click next until the installer asks where you want to install the mod

-4. Click select and navitegate to "C:\Program Files (x86)\Steam\steamapps\common\Slime Rancher\SlimeRancher_Data" or simply paste that in the path.
+4. Click select and navitegate to "C:\Program Files (x86)\Steam\steamapps\common\Slime Rancher\SlimeRancher_Data" or simply paste that in the path

-5. Click next and wait for the installation to complete.
-   5.1 if any errors occur go back over rules 1-4  incase of error or try running the installer as an administrator.
+5. Click next and wait for the installation to complete 5.1. if any errors occur go back over rules 1-4  incase of error or try running the installer as an administrator

-6. Once the installation completes click next and close.
+6. Once the installation completes click next and close
 _____